psevestre/openid-fapi/Financial_API_WD_001.md

 This document is Part 1 of FAPI that specifies the Financial-grade API and it provides a profile of OAuth that is suitable to be used in the access of read-only financial data and similar use cases.
 A higher level of security profile is provided in Part 2, suitable for read and write financial access APIs and other similar situations where the risk is higher.

+Although it is possible to code an OpenID Provider and Relying Party from first principles using this specification, the main audience for this specification is parties who already have a certified implementation of OpenID Connect and want to achieve a higher level of security.
+Implementors are encouraged to understand the security considerations contained in section 7.6 before embarking on a 'from scratch' implementation.

 ### Notational Conventions

 The key words "shall", "shall not",